 First announced in the heart of Fleet Street, the center of London’s newspaper district, the Templeton Prize and its Laureates have long captured international attention, featured on front pages and national news broadcasts from Poland and Brazil to the UK, US, Japan, and South Africa.

-Over the last four decades, the award has gone to inspiring figures from around the world, including philosophers, theoretical physicists, Buddhist and Benedictine monks — and one canonized saint.
+Over the last five decades, the award has gone to inspiring figures from around the world, including philosophers, theoretical physicists, Buddhist and Benedictine monks — and one canonized saint.

 Theologians and Philosophers